3DCoded/Happy-Hare/Blobbing-and-Stringing.md

 Note that the cut piece of filament remaining and the residual filament are automatically accounted for by Happy Hare so long as you have configured the parameters exactly as defined in this illustration.

+> [!TIP]
+> The printer variable `printer.mmu.extruder_filament_remaining` contains the total length of filament left in the extruder combining both the `toolhead_residual_filament` and length of any cut tip.<br>
+> Related is the printer variable `printer.mmu.toolchange_purge_volume` that calculates the total volume of filament to be purged by summing both the slicer tool map purge volume and the volume of this remaining material.

 <br>

 > [!IMPORTANT]
 > 1. The really important reference point is the internal nozzle "shoulder".
 This is considered the 0mm reference point for most parameters.
 For CHT nozzle this will be further away from the tip than regular nozzles.
-> 2. You can see how the `toolhead_XXX_to_nozzle` settings and `toolhead_ooze_reduction` are related, so while you can tune the former and ignore latter, it is recommended you use them correctly so that Happy Hare is able to control the filament movement when loading and unloading the toolhead and correctly influence purge volumes.
+> 2. You can see how the `toolhead_XXX_to_nozzle` settings and `toolhead_residual_filament` are related, so while you can tune the former and ignore latter, it is recommended you use them correctly so that Happy Hare is able to control the filament movement when loading and unloading the toolhead and correctly influence purge volumes.
-> 3. `toolhead_ooze_reduction` is dependent on your extruder and nozzle.
+> 3. `toolhead_residual_filament` is dependent on your extruder and nozzle.
 High flow and CHT systems generally have a much higher value i.e. more residual filament left over in the extruder) than regular ones.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Calibrating Toolhead

 Ok, now you know what the correct meaning of the dimensions are the next question is how to discover them for your setup.
-For everything other than `toolhead_ooze_reduction` it is possible to use accurate CAD models to measure them (remember to use the internal shoulder in the nozzle).
+For everything other than `toolhead_residual_filament` it is possible to use accurate CAD models to measure them (remember to use the internal shoulder in the nozzle).
 This can be a challenge if using a CHT nozzle as shown below.

 <p align="center"><a href="https://github.com/moggieuk/Happy-Hare/wiki/Blobbing-and-Stringing/CHT_Cutaway.png"><img src="Blobbing-and-Stringing/CHT_Cutaway.png" alt="CHT Cutaway" width="40%"></a></p>

 If you have a toolhead sensor there is now an automated way to measure!
-If not, then you can refer to this wiki in the future, where we will aim to collate verified measurements for common toolhead combinations and once you have those set, you can experiment to discover the correct `toolhead_ooze_reduction` setting.
+If not, then you can refer to this wiki in the future, where we will aim to collate verified measurements for common toolhead combinations and once you have those set, you can experiment to discover the correct `toolhead_residual_filament` setting.

 If you have a toolhead sensor continue reading below.